Salahberra2022/deep-unfolding/docs/docs/theory.md

 | $\underline{\mu}$| The minimum of spectral radius |
 | $\mathbf{G}$| The iteration matrix |

-The paramters of iterative emthods has been optmized.
+The parameters of iterative methods have been optimized.
 The SOR parameter $\omega^{opt}$:

 $\omega^{opt}=\frac{2}{1+\sqrt{1-\overline{\mu}^{2}}}$